philipwalton/html-inspector/README.md

 ### Best Practices

-Some markup is perfectly valid, but is commonly considered to be a poor or outdated practice.
+Some markup is perfectly valid but commonly considered to use poor or outdated practices.
 The following rules check for these types of things.
+(Note that everything in this list is subjective and optional.)

 - **Inline Event Handlers**: Warn if inline event handlers, like `onclick="return false"` are found in the document.
 Inline event handlers are harder to manage, harder to debug, and completely un-reusable.

-- **Unused Classes**: Sometimes we'll remove a CSS rule from our stylesheets but forget to remove the class from the HTML.
-This rule compares all the class selectors in the CSS to the classes in the HTML and reports any unused classes.
+- **Unused Classes**: Sometimes you'll remove a CSS rule from your stylesheet but forget to remove the class from the HTML.
+The "unused-classes" rule compares all the class selectors in the CSS to the classes in the HTML and reports any unused classes.
 Classes that are in the HTML as JavaScript hooks can be ignored via a whitelist.
 By default, any class prefixed with `js-`, `language-`, or `supports-` is whitelisted.
 More information on the rational behind this rule can be found [here](http://philipwalton.com/articles/css-architecture/)

 - **Unnecessary Elements**: Anytime your have a plain `<div>` or `<span>` element in the HTML with no class, ID or any other attribute, it's probably unnecessary or a mark of poor design.
 Elements with no semantic meaning should only be used for presentation, but if the element has no attributes it means the styling is done through a rule like `.some-class > div { }` which is just asking for trouble.
 Again, more information on this rule can be found [here](http://philipwalton.com/articles/css-architecture/)